kbhimanavarjula/ams-iot/README.md

 45. Once entire data has been fetched the page can be appeared as follows.

-46. Here you can click on publish button to publish the powerbi desktop url.fpr that click on **publish.**
+46. Here you can click on publish button to publish the powerbi desktop url.
+Click **publish.**

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/131.png)